pavlos256/statsc/README.md

 	else
 		sc = new statsc.NullClient("app-namespace");

-	// The following do nothing
+	// The following won't do anything if the `NullClient` is used sc.Counter("counter1", 5);
-	sc.Counter("counter1", 5);
 	sc.Counter("counter2", 1, 0.5d);

+## Thread safety
+Static and instance methods of the `Client` (and `NullClient` of course) classes are thread-safe.

+## Exceptions
+The `Client` class is designed to be safe to use without having to worry about it throwing exceptions and wrapping every metric in try/catch.
+The constructor, however, can throw if it fails to initialize.

 ## License
 StatsC is provided under the common [MIT license](http://opensource.org/licenses/mit-license.php).
-In short, it is free to be used in any project, commercial or not, as long as the license and copyright notice is kept.
+In short, it is free to be used in any project, commercial or not, as long as the license and copyright notice are kept.
 See the LICENSE file for details.

 Copyright © 2013, Pavlos Touboulidis.